- Luby and Andy Aczel

 Jim joined the SF Tech Council to connect vulnerable seniors and persons with disabilities to the health and social supports they need to live independently in their communities.

 She continues to play a leadership role with the City’s SF Connected Program and is excited by the potential of the SF Tech Council to help bridge the digital divide for seniors and adults with disabilities.
-She works with an awesome team of paid Community Connectors that have created CLC’s Connections for Healthy Aging Workshops, grocery delivery networks in several SF neighborhoods, and provide nearly 200 hours of computer training each month.
+She works with an awesome team of paid Community Connectors that have created CLC’s Connections for Healthy Aging Workshops and our employment-related SF ReServe Program.
+CLC is growing its impact through an increasing number of neighborhood support networks for older adults and adults with disabilities, grocery delivery networks in several SF neighborhoods, and by providing more than 200 hours of computer training each month.

 Marie was Executive Director of Planning for Elders in the Central City for 14 years.
 Past positions also included Director of Parish and Community Services for Catholic Charities of San Francisco, the Boards of TURN and the California Public Interest Center on Long Term Care and planning and board leadership to a number of affordable, low-income housing developments.